 Izmir Travel Guide

-Turkey's third largest city, Izmir is a busy port, commercial centre, and gateway to the Aegean Coast.
-Despite its size and importance, it still retains enough holiday atmosphere to cause visitors to stay amongst the population of around three million.
+Turkey's third-largest city, Izmir is a bustling port, commercial hub and gateway to the Aegean Coast.
+Despite its size and importance, it retains a relaxed holiday atmosphere that draws visitors to its lively streets.

-Lively and cosmopolitan, Izmir is also scenic thanks to its palm-lined promenades lining the bay, backed by graceful avenues with attractive horizontal terraces rising up the slopes of the surrounding mountains.
+Vibrant and cosmopolitan, Izmir is also scenic, with its palm-lined promenades along the bay, complemented by elegant avenues and terraces that rise gently up the slopes of surrounding hills.

-Visitors come to see the sights, haggle in the colourful bazaar, and dine on delicious meals at the many waterfront restaurants.
-Formerly known as Smyrna, Izmir is ancient and dates back to around 3,000 BC.
-But today it is thoroughly modern having been almost obliterated by a fire in 1922 and subsequently rebuilt.
+Visitors come to explore the sights, haggle in the colourful markets, and enjoy meals at the waterfront restaurants.
+Formerly known as Smyrna, the destination boasts a history dating back to around 3,000 BC.
+Though almost destroyed by a fire in 1922, the city has been thoughtfully rebuilt, blending modernity with historical charm.

-There is some worthy sightseeing to be done in the city, such as the 19th century clock tower, the 18th century Konak Cami Mosque, and an archaeology museum.
-A must-see is the city's landmark public elevator, linking Mithatpasa Street with the summit of the hill at Halil Rifat Pasa, from where there is a stunning view across the city and the bay.
-The best way to enjoy Izmir is a balmy evening stroll or horse-drawn carriage trip along its promenade between Konak Meydan and Alsancak.
+Key sights include the 19th-century Clock Tower, the 18th-century Konak Cami Mosque and the city's Archaeology Museum.
+A must-see is the iconic public elevator, which links Mithatpasa Street with the summit of Halil Rifat Pasa Hill.
+From here, visitors can enjoy a stunning panoramic view of the city and the bay.
+One of the best ways to experience Izmir is to take a relaxing evening stroll or enjoy a horse-drawn carriage ride along the promenade between Konak Meydan and Alsancak.

 Shopping

-Like any modern city and holiday destination, Izmir has its share of shopping centres, and here the best stores are to be found lining the Kordon Promenades in Alsancak, Karsiyaka, and Cumhuriyet Avenue.
-Visitors, however, would do better to head for the atmospheric old district with its narrow streets and hidden doorways.
+Like any major city and popular holiday destination, Izmir offers a variety of shopping options.
+The best stores are found along the Kordon Promenades in Alsancak, Karsiyaka, and Cumhuriyet Avenue.
+However, the real charm lies in the atmospheric old district, with its narrow streets and hidden doorways.

 Restaurants